Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

 V4: Added another option for "followers cannot die".
 	Added compatibility with IWDEE (if you ever install one of the companions for IWDEE created by Lava Del'Vortel)
 V5: The potion becomes infinitely usable.
 	In IWDEE Pomab also sells potions, to be able to create level 1 followers.
 	Removal of the "Corpse as in POE" option for "Followers cannot die", replaced by "Awakening by wand".
+v6: added option "agonizing corpse" instead of the tombstone.